mintonyap/software-test-engineer-coin-gecko/README.md

 L3 and above candidates will additionally be evaluated based on the following scope:

 - Automated regression testing of _either_ (1) Guest or (2) User journeys only.
 You may implement this with automated functional testing frameworks such as **Capybara**, **Selenium** etc.

 ## Submission Guide

 - Your submission should include the Test Plan and a completed test execution.
-You may use a simple spreadsheet or a software like Bugzilla or Testlink.
-Manual test execution documents should be exported as PDF files.
+You may use the provided spreadsheet as a starting point.
+- You can use [gitmind.com](https://gitmind.com/) as a free mindmapping software.
-- You should fork this repository into a private repository, and upload the PDF into your fork.
+- You should fork this repository into a private repository, and upload the (1) Spreadsheet, (2) Mindmap, and (3) Automation Code (if any) into your fork.
 Invite the users in the [Reviewers](https://gitlab.com/groups/coingecko-dev-test/-/group_members) group with the **Reporter** role.
 - We do not expect candidates that meet the baseline to take more than 2 weeks to complete the assignment.
 Do correspond with the Talent Acquisition team for extensions.
-- **We do not expect your submission to be exhaustive**.
-Your submission should give us a overview of your depth and breadth of working experience to understand how to help you smoothly onboard onto the team.
+- Your submission should give us a overview of your depth and breadth of working experience to understand how to help you smoothly onboard onto the team.
 - Your submission will be used as a **foundation for the next/final round** of interview.
 - You may use our [stackshare.io](https://stackshare.io/coingecko) profile as a point of reference.